riotnrrd-eu/riotnrrd-eu.github.io/_posts/2020-05-21-One-More-Missed-Opportunity-For-VR.markdown

 layout: post
 title:  One More Missed Opportunity For VR
 date:   2020-05-21
-categories:  conference work wfh AR VR
+categories:  conference work WfH AR VR
 ---

-# One More Missed Opportunity For VR

 SF authors have a lot to answer for.
 While they are popularly assumed to predict the future, most will be quick to disclaim any Nostradamus tendencies.
 Instead, they are trying to tell a story, and the setting is only a part of that effort.
 The problems arise when people read the story, fall in love with the setting — and decide to enact it in real life.